-- You will read the relevant notes ahead of class and use available resources (classmates, internet resources, the mathematical literature) to try to learn the necessary concepts. - You will come to class with a list of concepts that you didn't fully understand and also questions that you have. - You will be prepared to explain what you have learned.
+- You will read relevant notes ahead of class and use available resources (classmates, textbooks, internet resources, the mathematical literature) to try to learn the necessary concepts. - You will come to class with a list of concepts that you didn't fully understand and also questions that you have. - You will be prepared to explain what you have learned.

 Course work and assessment.
-The grading for the course will be based on written solutions to homework problems 30%, class presentations of solutions to homework problems 20%, and one scheduled presentation to the class explaining a topic in the textbook that we did not cover 30% and accompanying written report 20%.
+The grading for the course will be based on written solutions to homework problems 50%, and one scheduled presentation to the class explaining a topic in the textbook that we did not cover 30% and accompanying written report 20%.